lazerwalker/playfab-twine/README.md

 - Track which passages players visit, and in what order
 - Track any number of Twine variables
-- Give you the ability to easily show players choice graphs:

 No identifying data is stored about your players, and their data will not be sold or used in any way.